 *Contributed by Dean Johnson of Routinely Nomadic

-Considered by many to be the king of American national parks, and certainly one of the best national parks in USA, Glacier boasts some of the most stunning mountain scenery you’ll find anywhere this side of the Himalayas.
+Considered by many to be the king of American national parks, Glacier boasts some of the most stunning mountain scenery you’ll find anywhere this side of the Himalayas.
 Located in northwestern Montana right on the border, where it meets up with its Canadian counterpart, Waterton Lakes National Park, Glacier is an endless wilderness playground.

 With fantastic campgrounds and even more spectacular backcountry sites, it is the perfect place to get back to nature.
 Or you can stick close to the Going-to-the-Sun Road – arguably the most beautiful drive in the country – and enjoy the bevy of easy viewpoints and handful of good restaurants.